awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-greengrass-connectordefinition.md

 The `AWS::Greengrass::ConnectorDefinition` resource represents a connector definition for AWS IoT Greengrass\.
 Connector definitions are used to organize your connector definition versions\.

 Connector definitions can reference multiple connector definition versions\.

-![\[A connector definition hierarchy with associated connector definition versions and connectors.\]](http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/images/greengrass/gg-connector.png)

 All connector definition versions must be associated with a connector definition\.
 Each connector definition version can contain one or more connectors\.

 **Note**
 When you create a connector definition, you can optionally include an initial connector definition version\.
-To associate a connector definition version later, create an [AWS::Greengrass::ConnectorDefinitionVersion](aws-resource-greengrass-connectordefinitionversion.md) resource and specify the ID of this connector definition\.
+To associate a connector definition version later, create an [https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-greengrass-connectordefinitionversion.html](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-greengrass-connectordefinitionversion.html) resource and specify the ID of this connector definition\.
 After you create the connector definition version that contains the connectors you want to deploy, you must add it to your group version\.
-For more information, see [AWS::Greengrass::Group](aws-resource-greengrass-group.md)\.
+For more information, see [https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-greengrass-group.html](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-greengrass-group.html)\.

 ## Syntax<a name="aws-resource-greengrass-connectordefinition-syntax"></a>